masc-ucsc/docs/docs/pyrope/10-internals.md

 processed locally, and then a global top pass is performed.

-[^1]: Narrowing is based on "ABCD: eliminating array bounds checks on demand" by Ras Bodik et al.
+[^1]: Narrowing is based on "ABCD: eliminating array bounds checks on-demand" by Ras Bodik et al.